Khloe Kardashian’s Daughter True Is An ‘Island Gyal’ In Adorable New Instagram Photo

 “They had a very relaxing stay,” the source said.
 “It’s a beautiful white sand beach and they had it all to themselves.
 Kourtney and Khloe made sand castles and dipped their toes in the ocean.”

 Of course, the sisters’ social media accounts were flooded with photos from their luxurious trip.
-At one point, Khloe and Kourtney even recreated an iconic photo from their Keeping Up With the Kardashians spin-off series Kourtney and Khloe Take Miami, which aired in 2009.
+At one point, Khloe and Kourtney even recreated an iconic photo from their Keeping Up With the Kardashians spinoff series Kourtney and Khloe Take Miami, which aired in 2009.
 The sisters posed on the edge of a yacht in their swimsuits and recalled the show’s tagline, “They’re sisters, not saints.”

 Khloe’s vacation with True came just after she did an interview with divorce lawyer Laura Wasser for her Divorce Sucks podcast.
 The mother of one revealed that she is taking time to focus on building herself back up following her split from Tristan Thompson, as well as raising True with positive energy.